KavinduDissanayake/SwiftUIiOS15NavExample/README.md

 🤝 Contribution

 Getting Started
-	1. Fork this repository
+	1.Fork this repository
-	2. Create a new branch: git checkout -b feature/your-feature
+	2.Create a new branch: git checkout -b feature/your-feature 3.Commit your changes
-	3. Commit your changes
-	4. Submit a pull request 🚀
+	4.Submit a pull request 🚀

 Guidelines
-	•	Follow SwiftLint rules
+	•Follow SwiftLint rules
-	•	Use #Preview instead of deprecated PreviewProvider
+	•Use #Preview instead of deprecated PreviewProvider
-	•	Ensure all views remain compatible with iOS 15+
+	•Ensure all views remain compatible with iOS 15+

 🔖 License

 This project is licensed under the MIT License — you are free to use, modify, and distribute it.

 Let me know if you'd like this version exported as a file or need a `CONTRIBUTING.md` or `LICENSE` file as well.